rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 @@
-If you look in the manual you'll see that `P0[9]`'s direction is controlled by the 9th bit in a register located at `0x2009C000`, and that setting it to 1 makes it an output pin. @todo(Add cite for manual p.107)
+If you look in the manual you'll see that `P0[9]`'s direction is controlled by the 9th bit in a register located at `0x2009C000`, and that setting it to 1 makes it an output pin. ^[See manual page 107)

 ~~~~~~~~~~{.C}
     ((uint32_t *) 0x2009C000) |= (1 << 9); // Set P0[9] to output